thehanriver/ESP-Team-Projects/quest-1/report.md

 For the investigive question, we decided that it would be best if there was a second button in which it will set the time in half hour increments.
 Instead of hard coding, 6 hours, the user will press the "start" button once to set the timer and another button will be needed so that the user can set how many hours/minutes they would like.

 ## Self-Assessment

+It was hard to implement different parts of each code into one giant code.
+However, because the previous skills were detailed enough that the final solution was the combination of all these things, it wasn't as difficult as we previously though.

 ### Objective Criteria